3D-RFT: Reinforcement Fine-Tuning for Video-based 3D Scene Understanding: Introduction

-As illustrated in \cref{fig:teaser}, \ac{3drft} fundamentally shifts the training objective.
+As illustrated in \cref{fig:teaser}, 3D-RFT fundamentally shifts the training objective.
 While \ac{sft} relies on an indirect proxy—minimizing \ac{ce} loss between predicted and ground-truth probabilities—this leads to a misalignment between training objectives and evaluation metrics.
-In contrast, \ac{3drft} leverages policy gradients derived directly from verifiable reward signals (\eg, 3D IoU, Accuracy), ensuring the model is optimized explicitly for final task performance.
+In contrast, 3D-RFT leverages policy gradients derived directly from verifiable reward signals (\eg, 3D IoU, Accuracy), ensuring the model is optimized explicitly for final task performance.

 To overcome the lack of native 3D perception capabilities in existing \acp{mllm}, we design a robust two-stage training pipeline: \begin{enumerate*}[label=\textbf{\arabic*)}] \item \textbf{SFT Warm-Up:} We first inject fundamental 3D awareness and scene understanding capabilities into the \ac{mllm} via \ac{sft}, establishing a stable policy initialization. \item \textbf{RL Training:} The model is then fine-tuned using the \ac{grpo} algorithm with verifiable reward functions strictly following evaluation protocols.
 For instance, in \vg, we parse the predicted 9-DoF box, project it into the global coordinate system, and compute the global 3D \ac{iou} as the reward signal. \end{enumerate*} This approach effectively transitions the learning paradigm from task-agnostic sequence imitation to metrics-driven policy optimization.